-Bread - You want day-old bread that’s dry and hard.
+- Bread - You want day-old bread that’s dry and hard.
 I prefer to use a solid loaf instead of the pre-sliced bread so that I can cut thick slices.
-Any type of bread works as long as it’s vegan, Italian, French, Challah, cinnamon raisin, etc. If your bread is not hard, slice it and dry it out in the oven for about 10-15 minutes at 250°F on a baking sheet.
+Any type of bread works as long as it’s vegan.
+Italian, French, Challah, cinnamon raisin, and brioche are all good choices.
 Dry bread soaks up the liquid better than fresh bread.
 I have steps down below for how to dry it out if yours isn't already.

 - Sugar - Use a vegan/organic cane sugar.
-Other sugars such as brown, turbinado, or coconut would work, but I find cane sugar to produce the best flavor in this bread pudding.
+Other sugars such as brown, turbinado, or coconut would work, but I find cane sugar to produce the best flavor here.

-Flaxseeds - Ground flaxseeds, also known as flaxseed meal (Amazon link) serve as an egg replacer.
+- Flaxseeds - Ground flaxseeds, also known as flaxseed meal serve as an egg replacer.
 It not only thickens the pudding mixture, but flaxseeds also provide nutritional benefits such as omega-3 fatty acids and fiber.

-Plant Milk - I use this unsweetened oat milk, but any other plant-based milk will work just as well.
-It’s okay if your plant-based milk is already sweetened or flavored with vanilla.
-You can decide if you want to use less sugar and vanilla or not if they are.
+- Plant Milk - Any plant-based milk will work such as oat, almond, soy, etc. It’s okay if your plant-based milk is already sweetened or flavored with vanilla.
+You can decide if you want to use less sugar and vanilla if they are.

-Nuts - Chopped pecans or any nut of your choice are absolutely optional, although they add a lovely crunch to the top of the bread pudding.
-Walnuts or almonds would be a great substitute if not using pecans.
+- Nuts - Chopped pecans or any nut of your choice are absolutely optional, although they add a lovely crunch to the top of the bread pudding.
+Walnuts or almonds would be a great as well.